|Road:||M48 at J1|

 When Granada took over Pavilion in 1995, they were allowed to do so on the basis that Aust would be sold or closed when the new Severn Bridge opened the next year.
 However, when the bridge opened Granada didn't sell the services, and even issued leaflets telling motorists it's the "same services, different road".

 This didn't attract much custom, but it must have been enough to stop Granada from closing or selling the services.
 Instead, they repeatedly applied for permission to move or redevelop parts of the services, which included plans to replace the building with housing, storage facilities, car dealers and a motorway maintenance compound.
-In around 1999 they moved the main services to an extended Trucker's Café and then set about selling the surplus building, eventually convincing the Highways Agency that they weren't necessary.
-The car park was then moved to the former HGV parking area, HGVs moved to a former parking area and the overflow car park closed.
+In around 1999 they moved the main services to an extended Trucker's Café and then set about selling the surplus building, eventually convincing the Highways Agency that it wasn't necessary.
+The car park was then moved to the former parking area, HGVs moved to a former parking area and the overflow car park closed.